cjerzak/fastrerandomize-software/readme.md

 # now, try restarting your R session and running:
 fastrerandomize::InitializeJAX(conda_env = NULL)
 ```
 As noted, it often helps to re-start your `R` session when debugging package installs.
 Note that this package has been tested successfully on Windows and Apple machines and should run well on Linux.
+If you're having trouble installing `reticulate`, try installing the latest version of `R`.

 # Tutorial<a id="tutorial"></a>
 Let's get started with a tutorial.
 We're first going to use the package for generate a pool of acceptable rerandomizations.